Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

-# Dublin Guide project
+# Dublin Guide Project
-This project is built for [Code Institute](https://codeinstitute.net/) as a part of _Full Stack Development Diploma course_
+This project is built for [Code Institute](https://codeinstitute.net/) as a part of _Full Stack Software Development Diploma course_.
+Project was focused for using semantic HTML5, CSS3 along with Bootstrap.

 ## Purpose
-This project is for all people who want to visit Dublin and do not know what they should visit.
-This Dublin Guide help them with their visiting plan.

 ## UX
+Dublin Guide project is aiming to people who want to visit Dublin and do not know what they should visit.
+This Guide help them with their visiting plan as well as they can asked for planning their trip in Dublin.

 ### User Stories